Please click below for session outlines and confirmed speakers -

 This workshop will present evidence from a variety of ‘deception’ paradigms to explore pain modulation.
 Dr Tasha Stanton (UniSA) will present findings from mediated reality showing that perceived features of the body can modulate pain.
 Dr Felicity Braithwaite (Flinders) will present data on the use of placebo paradigms to understand how information can blind individuals to what is a normally painful treatment.
-Dr Ebonie Rio (Latrobe) will present findings from virtual reality-based rehabilitation in people with painful knee osteoarthritis.
+Dr Ebonie Rio (Latrobe) will discuss considerations when taking virtual reality into clinical and research practice, and present software developments and pilot data towards virtual reality-based rehabilitation in people with painful knee osteoarthritis.

 Dr Tasha Stanton, University of South Australia, SA

 Dr Felicity Braithwaite, University of South Australia, SA

 Dr Ebonie Rio, Griffith University, VIC

 Topical Concurrent Session 3B: Less than satisfactory communications about pain?
 Bridging the language and culture gap

 Chair: Dr Meredith Craigie, Faculty of Pain Medicine